"Ours is a Strictly Professional Relationship." Does it sound like a Suspiciously Specific Denial? Very well might be.

 - In A Few Good Men, LT Kaffee and LCDR Galloway clearly seem attracted to each other, but focus more on solving the case at hand than pursuing a relationship.
 Once the trial ends, they both go their separate ways.

 - Ciaphas Cain mentions that at the end of his first assignment working with Colonel Kasteen, they exchanged a look that could have led to more than just friends, but neither pursues it because they don't want to deteriorate their working relationship.
 Besides, he prefers blondes.
 And more to the point, he meets Amberley Vail shortly thereafter and cuckolding an inquisitor isn’t conducive to a long life.

 - Invoked by Philip in The Americans.
 Philip is pretending to be an FBI Internal Affairs investigator and has convinced a FBI secretary to help him investigate the counter-intelligence division.
 The secretary is clearly attracted to him and he makes a big show of convincing her that he reciprocates her feelings.
 Until his investigation is concluded, they have to maintain a strictly professional relationship.
 However, Philip is actually a Soviet spy and has no romantic feelings for the secretary whatsoever.

 - Bones: Dr. Temperance "Bones" Brennan, a brilliant scientist working in a medical-legal lab, and her partner FBI Agent Booth, though everyone can see that they should be together.
 People actually ask them why they aren't having sex.
 Changes as they eventually do get married.

 - Castle: This is one of the roadblocks to the relationship of Detective Kate Beckett from New York Police Department and Rick Castle, a writer who is allowed to tag along in her investigations in order to gain inspiration for his new novels.
-They get together romantically in season 5.
+They get together romantically in season 5, and eventually get married.